 8. Think Python

 Think Python is an introduction to Python programming for beginners.
-It starts with basic concepts of programming, and is carefully designed to define all terms when they are first used and to develop each new concept in a logical progression.
-Larger pieces, like recursion and object-oriented programming are divided into a sequence of smaller steps and introduced over the course of several chapters.
+It starts with basic concepts of programming and is carefully designed to define all terms when they are first used and to develop each new concept in a logical progression.
+Larger pieces, like recursion and object-oriented programming, are divided into a sequence of smaller steps and introduced over the course of several chapters.

-You can find a lot of the example code by following this link, it’s one of the most professional books and have a strict “teaching you computer science” policy.
+You can find a lot of the example code by following this link, it’s one of the most professional books and has a strict “teaching you computer science” policy.
 It costs nearly $40 to purchase, but you can download the PDF and HTML versions for free, I’d definitely take advantage of this – if I was to learn Python from the beginning.

 Pythonspot is a roundup of tutorials and insights that are categorized in many different categories, first you have the beginner resources to help you get started with Python, and as you keep progressing you’re able to learn more about coding for the web with Python, creating GUI projects, building games, and by then you’re ready for some more advanced topics such as networking and more.
 All in one place, easily accessible.

 Basically, it’s a resource for Anand Chitipothu to use when he’s conducting Python classes, but even if you’re not learning alongside Anand himself, you can still use this resource to get some insight into the different aspects of Python, as well as to get a different developers point of view.